 Our Health Test Results Finder can help you find any results from the BVA/KC Hip Dysplasia Scheme or any DNA tests and health screening schemes that we record.
 This tool can help you make informed decisions, whether you're a breeder trying to find a suitable healthy mate for your dog, or a puppy buyer wanting to know more about the health of a puppy's parents.

 An average (or median) score is calculated for all breeds scored under the scheme and advice for breeders is to choose breeding stock with hip scores around and ideally below the breed median score, depending on the level of hip dysplasia in the breed.
-Each breed’s median score is available on the BVA website.
+Find information about the median score for your breed.

 It is recommended that hip scores of a dog’s family members should also be considered.
 To find another dog's hip scores, whether that's a dog related to your dog, or a potential mate, then visit our summary of breed specific information.